What is work-from-home technology? Is it different from the technology we already use at home and elsewhere?

 Have you ever needed to jump on an unexpected video call knowing your background is a mess?
 You’re in a panic.
 You’re worried it may reflect poorly on your online image.
 What to do?

 - Try to change the direction where your webcam points.
 Do you have an alternate (ideally tidier) background area in your current workspace?
-I have added castor wheels to my sit-stand desk.
-I can quickly orient my entire desk (including the webcam) towards a different background at a moment’s notice.
+One solution is to add castor wheels to your desk.
+That way, if you have the space, you can quickly orient the entire desk (including the webcam) towards a different background at a moment’s notice.
+Don’t forget to make an allowance for any change in cabling lengths.

 - If your work tools (computer/smart device, webcam, keyboard etc.) are easily portable, look for a good background somewhere else in your home.
 Pay attention to the lighting and acoustic conditions of this area.
 Test it out before you get that unexpected video call.
 We recommend this option be for emergencies only.
 Your time is best spent on improving the background options in your established workspace.

 - Software fixes.
-Some software fixes have become popular.
-Most notably, digital background blurring and Chroma Key Green Screen.
-We will do a more in-depth review of this technology in a separate post.
+Software fixes have become popular.
+Most notably, digitally blurring your background, adding a favourite background image or using a Chroma Key Green Screen.
+We plan to do a more in-depth review of this technology in the future.

 - Room dividers.
 These are panels you can easily make or buy.
 Look for panels that are lightweight, foldable, on wheels, and have a nice appearance.
 They can be stored easily, do not take up too much room (when folded), and can be quickly and easily swung into position when needed.